Julian Charrière

 Infos

-Julian Charrière: Midnight Zone is the largest solo exhibition to date by the internationally renowned artist.
-Realized in cooperation with the Museum Tinguely in Basel, Switzerland, the exhibition highlights not only the sensual and metaphorical aspects associated with the element of water but also political issues, such as human-made global water pollution, the melting of glaciers and polar ice caps due to climate change, and the threat of deep-sea mining to the seabed.
-A richly illustrated publication has been produced in close collaboration with the artist to accompany the exhibition.
-It features essays by Stacy Alaimo, Rachel Carson, Susan Casey, Peter H. Gleick, Peter Godfrey-Smith, Amorina Kingdon, Geraldine Kirrihi Barlow, Sara A. Rich, and Helen M. Rozwadowski, as well as an in-depth interview with the artist, conducted by Andreas Beitin and Roland Wetzel.
-The 272-page publication is available in English (with German translations via QR code) in the museum shop and at kunstmuseum.ticketfritz.de for €45.
+A scientifically substantiated and richly illustrated publication has been produced in close collaboration with the artist to accompany the exhibition.
+With essays by Stacy Alaimo, Rachel Carson, Susan Casey, Peter H. Gleick, Peter Godfrey-Smith, Amorina Kingdon, Geraldine Kirrihi Barlow, Sara A. Rich, and Helen M. Rozwadowski, as well as an in-depth interview with Julian Charrière, conducted by Andreas Beitin and Roland Wetzel.
+(Edited by Andreas Beitin and Roland Wetzel, English, with German translations via QR code), 272 pages, available in the museum shop and at kunstmuseum.ticketfritz.de for €45.

 Curators